AlixPa/AdventOfCode2024_Go/README.md

 ## Day 13

-Input is
+Input is a list of n buttonsA, buttonsB and objectives.

 ### Task 1

-Solved using combinaisons.
+Solved using equations.

+We have a 2 variables-system with 2 equations, so we can easily determine the answer for each variable.
+We just need to make sure we do not divide by 0 or try to press non-integer times on the buttons (we can't press 0.5 times!).

-Complexity is
+Complexity is O(n).

 ### Task 2

-Solved using
+Solved also using equations.

+Same as the above, without limiting ourselves at 100 pushs.

-Complexity is
+Complexity is O(n).

 ## Day 14